Boot-Hacker/Information-gathering-tool/README.md

 # Information-gathering-tool
-This is a basic information gathering tool using python3.9.
+This is a basic information gathering t.ool using python3.9.
 We can use this tool to caputer possible information about corrosponding IP ,Domain ,website.

 DETAILS OF USES LIBARIES :